 - Not all items are eligible for free 2-day Prime shipping.

 - No physical store to see products.
 You can go to Babies R Us for example so you can touch the product and add them to the universal registry system afterward.

 - You can add gifts from stores that don't have a website.

 - You can register for cash gifts by creating a cash gift fund.
-Cash gift funds are great for anything you might be needing in the future!
+Cash gift funds are great for anything you might need!

-- You don’t need to be using a desktop to add an item to your list.
+- You need not be using a desktop to add an item to your list.
 Use your mobile while you are on the go.